julianamaria30/UR5-simulation/README.md

 ## Etapa A2

-In this stage, the goal is to implement a trajectory planning to move the UR5 robotic arm from position A to B. The method implemented here is cubic polynomial trajectories.
+In this stage, the goal is to implement a trajectory planning to move the UR5 robotic arm from position A to B. The method implemented here is Linear Segments with Parabolic Blends (LSPB).
 In the scenario, the robotic arm will move to a position where the end-effector can move toward a hole.

 <div align="center">
   <img src="./docs/etapa02_trajectory_planning.gif" alt="Alt Text">